Hari-Nagarajan/fairgame/README.md

 #### Adjusting Delay

-The default configuration is setup with a delay of 5 seconds.
-Currently in order to change this you must edit the `amazon_monitoring.py` file located in the `stores` folder.
-If you do not know how to edit a .py file with a text editor I would not advise attempting to adjust the delay.

-Use `CTRL+F` to search for `delay` and find the line: `self.delay: float = 5`.
-Simply change the delay to the number in seconds you want (5, 6.5, 7, 10.1, etc)
-Only one line needs to be changed and it is found in the `__init__` function of the AmazonMonitor class.
+The default delay is 5 seconds.
+Check [optional settings](#Optional-settings) for details on how to change the delay.

 #### Check ASIN's with a Shipping Price